 Ramadan in winter is a little bit easy.
-As in winters, we don’t have to suffer from the scorching sun the whole day long.
+As in winter, we don’t have to suffer from the scorching sun the whole day long.
 Therefore, no dehydration or fatigue issues at all.

-Ramadhan And The Individual Those Are With Fatal Diseases
+Ramadhan And The Individuals Those Are With Fatal Diseases

 This diversity of Ramdhan may develop complications for chronic disease patients, like,